Campbell-Muscle-Lab/FiberSim/docs/pages/FiberCpp/half_sarcomeres/KX=F/KX=F.md

   + form a new $X_{g,i+1}$ = $X_{g,i} + \alpha \Delta X_i$
   + repeat until $X_g$ converges

 Since FiberSim Ver 2.3, $ \alpha$ is initialized at 1 but can be reduced to improve convergence.
-Specifically, if $X$ starts to diverge, $ \alpha $ is multiplied by 0.5 for the next step.
+Specifically, if $X$ starts to diverge, the current value of $ \alpha $ is reduced by 50% for the next step.
 This adds a smaller correction.

 This approach